 mean-stacks-mongodb

-While relational databases like MySQL stores data in specific rows and columns, MongoDB's document data model stores data regardless of its structure and doesn’t void existing authentication rules, data access, and indexing functionality.
-You can actively adjust the schema without interruption – trivial for swiftly scaling web applications.
+While relational databases like MySQL store data in specific rows and columns, MongoDB's document data model stores data regardless of its structure.
+If you want to take full advantage of this flexibility without disrupting authentication rules, data access, or indexing functionality, it’s crucial to hire MongoDB developers skilled in handling such dynamic data models.
+You can actively adjust the schema without interruption—trivial for swiftly scaling web applications.

 Express is a web application framework that executes back-end application (JavaScript) code.
 Express is a module Node.js environment and runs under it.